SushiTee/vwkommi/README.md

 **Make sure you enter your user data within the _settings_local.py_.**

+The range of the commission numbers to be requested can be set as well.

 ## Usage

 As VW Kommi is a python module it is run using the _-m_ parameter of the _python_ command: